 The Streamlined Procedure was introduced in its current form in 2014 as an amnesty program to allow certain expats who were not compliant with their US tax filing to catch up without facing penalties.
 With this program, you can catch up on your taxes by filing a limited number of past returns and FBARs.

-This program is a helpful service for US expats to utilize BEFORE the IRS catches up with you.
-If the IRS notices and asks where your missing tax returns are, you will not qualify for the program and, in turn, may face fines.
+This program is a helpful service for US expats to utilize.
+The only thing to note is that you MUST take advantage of this service before the IRS catches up to you.
+If the IRS takes notice and begins asking where your tax returns are, you will no longer be eligible for this program and may also have some fines to pay.

 Filing US Tax for Your Family Abroad

-At this point, we’ve established IF you need to file your US income taxes, but what about your filing status?
+At this point, we’ve established that you need to file your US income taxes, but what about your filing status?